srinivasrepo/GIT-COMMANDS/README.md

-git merge branch-name : (to merge branch with master), git reset or git reset --hard first-five-letters-of-commit-id: (to reset i.ego back to before the commit permanently), git remote : (to check what remote source you have),
+git merge branch-name : (to merge branch with master), git reset or git reset --hard first-five-letters-of-commit-id: (to reset i.ego back to before the commit permanently), git remote : (to check what remote source you have), git status : ( to show what files have changed in local repository while comparing it to the remote repository ) git diff : ( to show the changed files changed text i.e (git status files) the changed files changed text in green color while comporing            to past text in red color )